-(3) Reflects the full grant date value of restricted stock or stock option awards granted to each of our NEOs computed in accordance with ASC 718.
-Generally, the full grant date fair value is the amount we will expense in our financial statements over an award's vesting period as further described in Note 19 to our Annual Report on Form 10-K for the Fiscal Year ended December 31, 2016, filed with the SEC on February 17, 2017.
-The values of restricted stock awards presented for our fiscal year ended December 31, 2016 are based on a fair market value of \$15.87 per share of our Common Stock for grants made on April 1, 2016, which was the closing price of our Common Stock on the NASDAQ Global Select Market as of such date.
-The values of option awards presented for our fiscal year ended December 31, 2016 are based on a Black-Scholes valuation of \$5.85 per option share for grants made on April 1, 2016.
+Reflects the full grant date value of restricted in the 2013 fiscal year.
+Reflects the full grant date value of restricted stock or stock option awards granted to each of our NEOs computed in accordance with ASC 718.
+Generally, the full grant date fair value is the amount we will expense in our financial statements over an award's vesting period as further described in Note 19 to our Annual Report on Form 10-K for the Fiscal Year ended December 31, 2017, filed with the SEC on February 13, 2018.
+The values of restricted stock awards presented for our fiscal year ended December 31, 2017 are based on a fair market value of \$25.80 per share of our Common Stock for grants made on April 1, 2017, which was the closing price of our Common Stock on the NASDAQ Global Select Market as of such date.
+The values of option awards presented for our fiscal year ended December 31, 2017 are based on a Black-Scholes valuation of \$8.71 per option share for grants made on April 1, 2017